Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Robust NSP: measuring deviation from the constant model

-We now define our measure of deviation $D_{[s_m, e_m]}$, and prove its key property as a corollary to Proposition \ref{prop1}. \begin{defin} Let the constants $\tilde{f}_{[s_m,e_m]}^{\{j\}}$, $j = 1, \ldots, 2(s_m-e_m)+3$ be defined as in (\ref{eq:tildefj}).
+We now define our measure of deviation $D_{[s_m, e_m]}$, and prove its key property as a corollary to Proposition \ref{prop1}. \begin{defin} Let the constants $\tilde{f}_{[s_m,e_m]}^{\{j\}}$, $j = 1, \ldots, 2(e_m-s_m)+3$ be defined as in (\ref{eq:tildefj}).
 We define

-\end{defin} Essentially, $D_{[s_m,e_m]}$ tries all possible baseline constant model fits on $[s_m, e_m]$ and chooses the one for which the multiresolution norm of the signs of the residuals from the fit is the smallest.
-Choosing the fit that minimises the multiresolution fit is essential for guaranteeing coverage properties, as we will see below.
-If there is a change-point on $[s_m, e_m]$, the hope is that even the minimum multiresoltion norm fit as returned by $D_{[s_m,e_m]}$ will be large enough for RNSP to indicate a change-point on that interval.
+\end{defin} $D_{[s_m,e_m]}$ tries all possible baseline constant model fits on $[s_m, e_m]$ and chooses the one that minimises the sign-multiresolution norm of the residuals, to ensure that the finite-sample coverage guarantees hold, as we will see below.